Since making their Royal Albert Hall debut in 2016, Scottish – Egyptian sisters Sarah and Laura Ayoub have had a meteoric start to their career.

 Discovered by Mark Ronson and now signed to Decca Records in partnership with Classic FM; the multi-instrumentalist sisters recorded their debut album with the Royal Philharmonic Orchestra in the world-renowned Abbey Road Studios.
 Their album debuted at No.1 in the Official Classical Artist Albums Chart.

 The duo have performed across the UK, Europe, Middle East and Asia with highlights including appearances at the Royal Albert Hall, Royal Festival Hall, London Palladium, The Embassy of Egypt, The Cairo Opera House, touring with choirmaster Gareth Malone and a record-breaking debut in China of 13 performances in 4 days.
-This year the sisters performed the Egyptian National Anthem at the closing ceremony of the World Youth Forum held in Sharm el Sheikh which was attended by H.E President Abdel Fattah el-Sisi.
+This year the sisters performed the Egyptian National Anthem at the closing ceremony of the World Youth Forum held in Sharm el Sheikh.
+They were also recipients of the WYF award, which was presented by H.E President Abdel Fattah el-Sisi.

 The multi-award winning sisters made their live television debut, performing their own arrangement of George Michael's 'Mother's Pride' at the BAFTAs.
 That single, along with each single the sisters have ever released reached the top of the iTunes chart within minutes.
 This year, the sisters made their BBC Proms debut performing live on BBC 1 at Proms in the Park, Glasgow.